 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b.
-Cause a substantial adverse change in the significance of an archaeological resource pursuant to \$15064.5? • Discussion: See V a. above.
-There are no k districts associated with the proposed code a al resources in the vicinity of the z oning c.
+Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? • Discussion: See V a. above.
+There are no kn districts associated with the proposed code an cal resources in the vicinity of the z zoning c.
 Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? • Discussion: See V. b. above. d.
-Disturb any human remains, including those interred outside of formal cemeteries? • Discussion: See V. b. above.
+Disturb any human remains, including those interred outside of formal cemeteries?
+Discussion: See V. b. above.
 VI .
-GEOLOGY AND SOILS: Would the proje ect: a.
-Expose people or structures to potential substantial adverse effects, including the risl of loss, injury, or death involving: i.
+GEOLOGY AND SOILS: Would the proje ct: a.
+Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: i.
 Rupture of a known earthquake fault, as delineated on the most recent Alquist- Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
 Refer to Division of Mines and Geology Special Publication 42.
-(Sources: 1, 2, & 3) • Discussion: The proposed code amendarisks from geologic impacts.
-Future devised would need to be consistent with all appregulations. velopment that may y occur as a result of of this code ame ndment ii.
+(Sources: 1, 2, & 3) • Discussion: The proposed code amendment could not result in exposing people or structures to potential risks from geologic impacts.
+Future development that may occur as a result of this code amendment would need to be consistent with all applicable building and safety codes, include earthquake safety regulations. ii.
 Strong seismic ground shaking?
-(Sources: 1, 2, & 3) • Discussion: See VI a. above. iii.
+(Sources: 1, 2, &amp; 3) Discussion: See VI a. above. iii.
 Seismic-related ground failure, including liquefaction?
-(Sources: 1, 2 & 3) . • Discussion: See VI a. above. b.
+(Sources: 1, 2 &amp; 3) • Discussion: See VI a. above. b.
 Landslides?

 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Discussion: See VI a. above.
-Additionally districts affected by the proposed code amo known risks for land lslides within th e zoning c.
+Additionally districts affected by the proposed code amo known risks for land slides within th e zoning c.
 Result in substantial soil erosion or the loss of topsoil?
 (Sources: 1, 2, & 3) Discussion: See VI a. above.
-Additionally proposed code amendment would need to best management practices to control soil of comply with th e City's Grading an d.
-Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? • Discussion: See VI a. above. e.
+Additionally proposed code amendment would need to a best management practices to control soil a comply with th e City's Grading an d.
+Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse?
+Discussion: See VI a. above. e.
 Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property? • Discussion: See VI a. above. f.
 Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? • Discussion: See VI a. above.
 VI I. GREENHOUSE GAS EMISSIONS: Woul d the project: a.
-Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? • Discussion: As a code amendment, this project above. t could not resu It in direct impacts to GHG.
-See ite em III a. b.
-Conflict with any applicable plan, policy, or regulation of an agency adopted for the purpose of reducing the emissions of greenhouse gasses? - \boxtimes Discussion: As a code amendment, this project above. t could not resu It in direct impacts to GHG.
-See ite em III a.
+Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? • Discussion: As a code amendment, this project above. t could not rest alt in direct impacts to GHG.
+See it em III a. b.
+Conflict with any applicable plan, policy, or regulation of an agency adopted for the purpose of reducing the emissions of greenhouse gasses? • $\boxtimes$ Discussion: As a code amendment, this project t could not resi alt in direct impacts to GHG.
+See it em III a.